ministryofjustice/moj-frontend/docs/components/alert.md

 - has changed significantly since the user’s last session, for example, a person has been released from prison or an appointment is now double booked
 - changed between the user opening the page and interacting with it, for example a case was deleted or assigned to someone else
-- the user needs to do something before this task, for example remove bookings from a property they’re archiving
+- has to be done before this task, for example removing bookings from a property they're archiving

-If the user needs to resolve the error, the alert needs to help them understand how.
+If the user needs to resolve the error, the alert should help them understand how.

 #### When not to use

 This alert draws the user’s attention to the message without interrupting them.
-Use the [interruption card component](https://design-patterns.service.justice.gov.uk/components/interruption-card/) to pause a user’s journey.
+Use the [interruption card component](https://design-patterns.service.justice.gov.uk/components/interruption-card/) if the user must do something before moving on in their journey.

 ### Success alert